 The Diablo Community Services District (DCSD) is a California special district that was formed in 1969 for the purpose of providing security services, maintaining roads, culverts, bridges and the equestrian/pedestrian path known as Kay’s Trail (between Alameda Diablo and Mt.
 Diablo Scenic Blvd).
 These activities are supported by property taxes paid by Diablo property owners to Contra Costa County.
 Five directors, residents of the community who serve without compensation, govern the DCSD.
 They are elected for four-year terms on a staggered basis.
 Board meeting agendas, minutes, financial documents, ordinance code, security and road information, alerts, upcoming events and contact information for the board of

 directors can be found on the website at

 Meetings are held the second Tuesday of each month at 7:30 p.m. at the Diablo Country Club.
 All residents are invited to attend.
 The current meeting agenda is posted in the Post Office display case for DCSD 96 hours in advance of the meeting and on the website at www.diablocsd.org

 The Diablo Municipal Advisory Council (DMAC) officially represents our community to the Contra Costa County Planning Commission and Board of Supervisors.
 The DMAC reviews and votes on planning and zoning info presented by the Diablo Advisory Council (DAC) and the County.
 The five-member council is made up of the DCSD Board members.
 Meeting schedule and agenda posted in the Post Office display case and at www.diablocsd.org

-Since 1971, each year the DPOA recognizes a resident who has done exceptional work or contributed to making our community better by honoring them as Citizen of the Year.
+Since 1971, the DPOA has been recognizing residents who do exceptional work in our community by honoring them as Citizen of the Year.
 Thank you for making our community the special place that it is.